metacollin/shellraiser/README.md

 </p>

 # shellraiser:
- *The bash to c compiler no one asked for.*
+ *The bash script compiler no one asked for.*

 Compile Bash scripts to native binaries.
 The compiled output runs 5-12x faster on computation-heavy workloads, integrates seamlessly with the rest of your shell environment, and can export compiled functions and variables back into plain Bash sessions.